UU-UNO Intergenerational Spring Seminar

 Spring Seminar Chaplains: Now seeking two Adult Chaplains and two Youth Chaplains.
 Provide a listening ear to participants who need to process the spiritual or emotional impact of their experience.
 Must receive chaplain training prior to start of the seminar.
 All fees, including registration, travel, food, and lodging are covered by UU-UNO.
 Applications for Youth Chaplains and Adult Chaplains are due August 28, 2017.

-Spring Seminar Planning Committee (Position open to youth or adults!)
-In the months leading up to the Spring Seminar, our Planning Committee convenes via video conference call in teams to determine and coordinate: programming, logistics, communications, worship, youth programming, and scholarship recipients.
+Spring Seminar Planning Committee: (Position open to youth or adults!)
+In the months leading up to the Spring Seminar, our Planning Committee convenes via video conference call in teams to determine and coordinate the events of the Spring Seminar.
 Registration fees covered by UU-UNO.
-Application coming soon!
+Applications for the 2018 Planning Committee are due August 28, 2017.

 Collaboration Group Leaders: (Position open to youth or adults!)
 Seminar participants have the opportunity to facilitate intergenerational small discussion groups called Collaboration Groups that meet periodically throughout the seminar.
 Guiding readings and prompt questions will be provided, and Collaboration Group Leaders will receive a virtual training prior to the seminar.
 Registration fee discount available.
 Application coming soon!